-Sweden’s third largest city, Malmö is one of the best places to enjoy a day trip from Copenhagen.
-Your journey starts only an hour away just before you have reached the destination with eye-popping trip across the giant Øresund Bridge connecting Sweden and Denmark.
+Sweden’s third-largest city, Malmö, is one of the best places to enjoy a day trip from Copenhagen.
+Your journey starts only an hour away just before you have reached the destination with an eye-popping trip across the giant Øresund Bridge connecting Sweden and Denmark.

 Explore the different ranges of Swedish architecture if you are in Malmö, which includes everything like the oldest preserve castle of Scandinavia in Renaissance style, the Malmöhus Castle, to The Turning Torso Building, Scandinavia’s one of the tallest structures.